DenVlasParviz/superheroes-test-task/README.md

         timestamp updated_at
     }
    ```

 **Database relation:**
 `superheroes.id (PK)` → `images.superhero_id (FK)`

+## Assumptions
+## Assumptions

+- Images are stored in the public `uploads` folder and are deleted when a superhero is deleted or when some of its images are removed.
+- Requests to modify or check an existing superhero are done by `nickname`, assuming that each superhero is unique.
+- `nickname` is unique for each superhero.
+- If a superhero has no images, the first letter of their nickname is displayed.
+- Demo superheroes are created automatically during migration.
+- Axios is used for API requests.
+- Frontend uses Tailwind CSS;

 ## Screenshots
 <img width="1915" height="941" alt="RvRvpnGui_3JyFqFax3I" src="https://github.com/user-attachments/assets/d898c145-3e23-41d7-b3d7-bbca9f913857" />
 <img width="1463" height="929" alt="firefox_38eYhZxgbr" src="https://github.com/user-attachments/assets/61a840f4-d31b-4ad8-8e4c-eeac9e78b342" />